 Hands down, the best restaurant for young kids might be the 18th century colonial America-inspired City Tavern.
 In addition to having been awarded "best kid's menu in America," they have a kid-palate friendly menu, and their servers dress in colonial costumes.
 Having ample amounts of experience handling kids in restaurants, the staff at City Tavern's are going to be your best bet for having a manageable, stress-free dining experience, especially during your first few weeks in the city.

 Though it has a menu that favors a more adult-oriented palate, Honey's Sit N Eat is a relaxed, kid-friendly place that's stroller-accessible, has sizable portions, and early hours.
 Their newer location on 21st and South Street is particularly loved by the community because there are books, bright colors, crayons, and all the expected amenities for children.

-Once your kids have gotten a bit older and are up for pizza, you'll have plenty of options, including 24 Wood Fired Fare or Pizzeria Stella.
-Both are open spaces that are used to seating families.
+Once your kids have gotten a bit older and are up for pizza, you'll have plenty of options, including Pizzeria Stella.
+It has an open space that is used for seating families.
 The menus are equally deep and if you're ordering pizza, you won't have to worry about utensils or getting too messy.

 Will you be around Philadelphia in May of 2018?

 That's when the city's Children's Festival is being held.
 With all the lucrative elements of other festivals, like food and performances, this festival offers an added bonus with its kid-friendly vendors, and activities like face-painting and balloon animals.

 But don't worry if you miss it.
 This is a city that loves its festivities, so be assured that there are plenty of events and festivals ranging in themes from historic to culinary throughout the year.